Fall Fiber Retreat | October 12-15, 2023

-Join us for our 2023 Fabulous Fall Fiber Retreat at beautiful Camp Huston in Gold Bar, WA!
+Announcing the dates for our 2024 Fabulous Fall Fiber Retreat at beautiful Camp Huston in Gold Bar, WA!

 You’ll have the option of spending two or three nights in dorm-like rooms in the Paddock Lodge.
 Each room has electric heat, two twin beds, a nightstand, and a chair.
 There will be a potluck for those arriving on Thursday evening.
 Camp Huston will provide the rest of our delicious homemade meals in their dining hall, ending with breakfast on Sunday morning.